What Can Your Online Shop Do for the Chinese New Year?

 Google absolutely loves fresh content.
 By having a constant flow of new reviews, Google’s web crawlers will consider that when ranking your website for its most important keywords.

-Before you continue, consider downloading our free whitepaper, which guides you through the process of displaying your star-ratings across the different Google platforms:
+Tip: Before continuing, consider downloading our whitepaper, which guides you through the process of displaying your star ratings across the different Google platforms:

 Negative reviews are every online retailer’s nightmare.
-Don’t worry, though: there are a few simple and, most importantly, legal tricks to avoid these bad reviews.
-Moreover, from a purely statistical point of view, online retailers can rest assured that most customer reviews are actually positive.
+Don’t worry, though: there are a few simple (and legal) tricks to avoid these bad reviews.

 Too many negative reviews make customers weary; only positive ones do, too.

-Nevertheless, every online retailer’s goal should continue to be to collect as many positive reviews as possible by avoiding the negative ones.
-We strongly advise you against using tricks or deceits – sooner or later, they usually end up being unveiled, which can cause much greater damage to a company’s reputation than a few negative reviews ever could.
+Nevertheless, every online retailer’s goal should be to continue collecting as many positive reviews as possible.
+We strongly advise against using tricks or deceits – sooner or later, they usually end up being unveiled, which can cause a bigger hit to a brand's reputation than a couple negative reviews.

 Not only will your potential customers be less trusting of you, but search engines like Google will punish your site as well.